greenfirn/Dashboard/README.md

 added visual studio project files in repos to make development a little easier

-added setup notes for mosquitto-bridge mode in repos
+added setup notes for mosquitto-bridge mode in repos to use visual studio while rigs are still pointed at pi mqtt